 Spending Easter in Senior Living

 Not everyone has the luxury of enjoying Easter in their homes and with family.
 Many seniors spend Easter in senior Living due to age and health issues.
 However, seniors who are staying in assisted living, skilled nursing facilities, and memory care units can often benefit from some holiday cheer.
-Here are some of the fun activities for seniors in assisted living:
+Here are some of the fun Easter activities for elderly in assisted living:

 - Attend an Easter party at the local Senior Center: Most Senior Centers organize Easter parties with fun easter activities, music, and food.
 This is an excellent way for seniors to socialize and loosen up.
 You can check with your facility’s staff if they have any formal or informal Easter activities planned.